Use case

 Docs and examples

-Start with the protocol and endpoint pages that already document the event-driven parts of the public product surface.
+Start with the protocol and endpoint pages that already document the event-driven parts of the product surface.

 Kafka protocol guide